Q & A

 How are plots allocated?

-Plots are allotted on the basis of availability and the level of active participation demonstrated during the waiting process.
-For example, participation in maintaining the SBCG grounds or in helping to turn compost bins or with our Bunnings sausage sizzle fundraising events.
-It’s done this way because we are dependent on the combined efforts of all our members to ensure the success of our garden.
+Plots are allotted on the basis of availability and where you are on whatever waiting list may exist at the time of your joining.
+Also, the level of active participation demonstrated during the waiting process can also factor in.
+For example, participation in maintaining the SBCG grounds, manure ‘pony poo’ runs, helping to turn compost bins, or with our Bunnings sausage sizzle fundraising events.

 Can I join without having a plot?